Holiday Safe Driving Tips

 First, ensure you stock your sleep time, by getting at least seven hours of sleep before your big trip.
 Try to avoid driving between 1:00 pm and 3:00 pm, when the body’s natural temperature is lower and drivers are generally drowsier.

-Avoid getting stranded by reading up on the road and snow conditions before you leave through Ontario 511, or by following the Ontario Provincial Police’s Twitter.
+You can avoid getting stranded by reading up on the road and snow conditions before you leave through Ontario 511.
 You should also be aware of all detour routes on your trip itinerary, by visiting the Ontario Ministry of Transportation’s website.
-You should also periodically tune in to traffic radio stations like 680 News, and always carry a list of emergency numbers to call in case the worst happens.
+You can also check your favourite GPS app (like Google Maps or Waze) for updates, and periodically tune in to traffic radio stations like 680 News.
+Always keep a list of emergency numbers to call, just in case

 4) Don’t let thieves run your holiday season